 • Strategies for delivering an evaluation

-The final session of the series is taught by an employment law attorney who discusses employment law, including:
+The final session of the series is taught by an employment law attorney who will discuss employment law, including:

 •Overview of the legal landscape